-Moving forward for 2023-2024, the Regional IP&C goals are:
+Moving forward for 2024-2025, the Regional IP&C goals are:

-- to disseminate the SSI rates in a report to each surgical centre in the region on a quarterly basis. to provide each surgical centre with an annual report comparing their SSI rates to the regional rate. - to review process to ensure consistent reporting at all regional surgical centers. - Site Infection Control Practitioners (ICPs) will strategize with surgical team to improve SSI rates, timely prophylactic antibiotic administration and maintenance of normothermia for targeted surgical procedures. - to ensure any new surgical program is considered as a targeted SSI.
+- To continue to disseminate the SSI rates in a report to each surgical centre in the region on a quarterly basis. - Site Infection Control Practitioners (ICPs) will strategize with surgical team to improve SSI rates, timely prophylactic antibiotic administration and maintenance of normothermia for targeted surgical procedures. - to ensure any new surgical program is considered as a targeted SSI.